Blog August 18, 2025

 Securing Your Bins

 • Tight-Fitting Lids: Ensure your outdoor bins have locking lids to deter raccoons.
-If you encounter aggressive wildlife, please refer to our wildlife rabies safety guide for protection tips.

 7. Landscape Maintenance and DIY Pest Prevention Tips